Teaching as a Second Career

 While you can start teaching with your initial license in the fall, most states require you to be working toward your full certification.
 During your first year of teaching, TFA will support you in enrolling in a certification program at a university, partner organization, or with TFA.
 Most certification programs are completed within two years and do vary by region.

-Why I Changed My Career to Be a TFA Teacher
+Why I Changed My Career To Be a TFA Teacher

 Is This Career Change for You?